 Early in your career, or in individual contributor roles, influence is about working effectively with people over whom you have no authority.
 It requires the ability to present logical and compelling arguments and engaging in give-and-take.
-In senior-level or executive roles, influence is focused more on steering long-range objectives, inspiration and motivation.
+In senior-level or executive roles, influence is focused more on steering long-range objectives, inspiration, and motivation.

-Assess the situation.
+- Assess the situation.
 Why are you involved in this work?
 Why do you need this person’s support?
 What outcomes are you trying to achieve by influencing this person?
 Be clear about whom you need to influence and what you want to accomplish.

-Know your audience.
+- Know your audience.
 Identify and understand your stakeholders.
-Each will have special concerns and issues, plus his or her own agenda, perspectives and priorities.
+Each will have special concerns and issues, as well as their own agenda, perspectives, and priorities.
 Various groups and individuals will require different approaches for influencing.
-Tailor your influencing strategy for the particular person, considering individual personalities, goals and objectives, as well as organizational roles and responsibilities.
+Tailor your influencing strategy for the particular person — considering individual personalities, goals, and objectives — as well as organizational roles and responsibilities.

-Review your ability.
+- Review your ability.
 What tactics do you use most often?
 Which seem to be most effective?
 What new tactics could you try in this situation?
 Draw on others for advice or coaching, too.
 For example, if you always focus on the logical appeals, have a co-worker who is a strong collaborator help you think through your collaboration tactics and arguments.

 - Brainstorm your approach.
 What tactics would work best?
 Which logical appeals will be most effective?
 How could you make an emotional or cooperative appeal?
 What specifically could you say and do to use each type of tactic?
 Anticipate possible responses and prepare your reply.
 What counterarguments could you use?
 What additional influencing tactics would be helpful?